 3) It’s good for the environment.

-That brings me back to last night’s dinner: Spring Asparagus Pasta Marinara.
+That brings me to last night’s dinner: Spring Asparagus Marinara Pasta.
+What is not to like about asparagus in marinara sauce!

 Yum!
-I found this to be perfectly filling; enough to satisfy my appetite, but not so heavy that I felt overly full.
+I found this Spring asparagus pasta to be perfectly filling; enough to satisfy my appetite, but not so heavy that I felt overly full.

 - 8 oz whole wheat pasta (I used baby shells, but you could try penne or maybe bowtie)